hstevemcdonald/surgical-case-challenge/README.md

 - Steve

-Note: There is a bug in my IDE that is auto-populating an unused `props` param in the main React functional component on the 'case' and 'home' pages.
-Please disregard the workaround.
+Note: There is a bug in my IDE that is auto-populating an unused `props` param in the React functional component on the 'case' and 'home' pages.
+Please disregard the workaround as I did not have the bandwidth to completely fix the issue.

 ## TODOS: